codeface-io/SwiftObserver/README.md

 #### Not From

-If **all but one** specific author are of interest, suppress messages from that author via `notFrom`:
+If **all but one** specific author are of interest, use `notFrom`.
+It also captures the excluded author weakly:

 ```swift
 let messenger = Messenger<String>()             // sends String